Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

   pip install -e .[tests,docs,optional]

-These commands register the cloned code with the active python environment (``pyomodev``) and installs all possible optional dependencies.
+This command registers the cloned code with the active Python environment (``pyomodev``) and installs all possible optional dependencies.
 Using ``-e`` ensures that your changes to the source code for ``pyomo`` are automatically used by the active environment.
 You can create another conda